 Short battery life

-This Acer Aspire laptop has some great specs that make it a great light gaming machine.
+This Acer Aspire laptop has some great specs that make it a good machine for playing games.
 It has an AMD A9 processor for tasks that require a little CPU power to be done.
-As with all of these laptops, it is a dual-core and has integrated graphics.
+As with all of these gaming laptops, it is dual-core and has integrated graphics.

-For this GPU it’s the AMD Radeon R5 which has been seen before on this list.
-AMD Radeon R5 is a nice graphics chip for light gaming at 30 FPS on older game titles and will serve you well when you lower the graphics settings to low.
+For this cheap gaming device, the GPU is an AMD Radeon R5 Graphics which has been seen before on this list.
+The AMD Radeon R5 is a nice graphics chip to play games at 30 FPS on less graphically intense and older game titles will serve you well when you lower the graphics settings to minimum.

-The laptop has a huge 16GB of RAM for advanced multitasking and easy data access.
+The laptop has an ideal 16GB of RAM for advanced multitasking and easy data access.
 As with every laptop with 16GB of RAM, it improves performance by not resorting to using the storage for memory which leads to hitching and a slow experience.
 This is an ideal amount of memory for any laptop for gaming.

-File transfers will be very quick on the SSD, and the boot times will be much faster than regular HDDs.
-There is no underestimating an SSD as it greatly improves the experience of a laptop.
+On the bright side, file transfers will be very quick with an SSD and the boot times will be much faster than regular HDDs.
+There is no underestimating how much an SSD greatly improves the experience of a laptop.

-The laptop has a 768p display for viewing of HD content on the screen.
-Keep in mind that the display is 14 inches instead of the regular 15.6 inches that laptops have.
+The laptop has a 768p HD display for viewing of high-definition content on the screen.
+Keep in mind that the display is 14 inches instead of the regular 15.6 inches that most laptops have.

 The battery life on this laptop is average, reaching 5 hours sometimes, but with gaming, it will stay around 3 hours.

-Overall, the machine is a nice reliable machine for both gaming and productivity.
-It has nice specs for light gaming and lots of RAM and storage for all your productivity.
+Overall, the cheap gaming laptop will handle both gaming and productivity.
+It has nice specs for playing games, lots of RAM, and storage for all your normal lifestyle needs.